zamazan4ik/awesome-pgo/article/article.md

 According to its [README](https://github.com/llvm/llvm-project/blob/main/bolt/README.md), BOLT is a post-link optimizer developed to speed up large applications.
 It achieves the improvements by optimizing application's code layout based on execution profile gathered by sampling profiler, such as Linux `perf` tool.

-TODO: Cover question about CSIR PGO vs BOLT in the article
+TODO: write about CSIR PGO and LLVM BOLT - https://github.com/rust-lang/rust/issues/118562#issuecomment-1842738590

 Please do not mess LLVM BOLT with another [bolt](https://gitlab.freedesktop.org/bolt/bolt) project - a Thunderbolt devices manager.
 Naming collision happened even here.
 Anyway, it wouldn't be a huge problem in practice - just always search for "LLVM BOLT" and you will be fine.